liet-git/bbc-bias/README.md

 ## Limitations

-In terms of limitations to the study:
+In terms of limitations of the study:
 * Due to the limited direct access to all historical BBC articles, our method does not necessarily capture all articles/posts published relating to Israel/Palestine since October 7, 2023.
 However, the size of our dataset (~5000 posts/articles) highlights a very large, representative sample.
-We also did a manual random sample of the BBC search (entering 'Israel' and 'Palestine') and found the majority of the articles in our collected dataset.
+We also scraped different search terms from the BBC website directly, and found 90%+ of those articles present in our dataset between October 7 and December 2.
-* Since we use a manual word bank for part of the selection, there are references to death that we may not have been detected.
+* Since we use a manual word bank for part of the selection, there are references to death that we may not have detected.